Bank of Credit and Commerce International: History

 There was rigid compartmentalization; the 248 managers and general managers reported directly to Abedi and the CEO Swaleh Naqvi.
 It was structured in such a way that no single country had overall regulatory supervision over it so as not to hinder potential growth and expansion opportunities.
 Its two holding companies were based in Luxembourg and the Cayman Islands – two jurisdictions where banking regulation was notoriously weak.
 It was also not regulated by a country that had a central bank.
 On several occasions, the Office of the Comptroller of the Currency, a bureau within the U.S. Department of the Treasury that regulates national banks, told the Federal Reserve in no uncertain terms that BCCI must not be allowed to buy any American bank because it was poorly regulated.

-By 1980, BCCI was reported to have assets of over $4 billion with over 150 branches in 46 countries.
+By 1980, BCCI was reported to have assets of more than $4 billion with more than 150 branches in 46 countries.
 Bank of America was "bewildered" by BCCI and reduced its holding in 1980, and the company came to be held by a number of groups, with International Credit and Investment Corp ('ICIC') owning 70%.
 By 1989, ICIC's shareholding was reduced to 11% with Abu Dhabi groups holding almost 40%.
 However, large numbers of shares were held by BCCI nominees.

 In 1982, 15 Middle Eastern investors bought Financial General Bankshares, a large bank holding company headquartered in Washington, D.C.
 All the investors were BCCI clients, but the Fed received assurances that BCCI would be in no way involved in the management of the company, which was renamed First American Bankshares.
 To alleviate regulators' concerns, Clark Clifford, an adviser to five presidents, was named First American's chairman.
 Clifford headed a board composed of himself and several other distinguished American citizens, including former United States Senator Stuart Symington.
 In truth, BCCI had been involved in the purchase of FGB/First American from the beginning.
 Abedi had been approached about buying it as early as 1977, but by this time BCCI's reputation in the United States was so poor that it could not hope to buy an American bank on its own (as mentioned above, the OCC was adamantly opposed to BCCI's being allowed to buy its way into the American banking industry).
 Rather, it used the First American investors as nominees.
 Moreover, Clifford's law firm was retained as general counsel, and also handled most of BCCI's American legal work.
 BCCI was also heavily involved in First American personnel matters.
 The relationship between the two was so close that rumors spread BCCI was the real owner of First American.